 Not finding his mother at home, Perseus went straight to the palace, and was immediately ushered into the presence of the king.
-Polydectes was by no means rejoiced to see him; for he had felt almost certain, in his own evil mind, that the Gorgons would have torn the poor young man to pieces, and have eaten him up, out of the way.
-However, seeing him safely returned, he put the best face he could upon the matter and asked Perseus how he had succeeded.
+Polydectes was by no means rejoiced to see him; for he had felt almost certain, in his own evil mind, that the Gorgons would have torn the poor young man to pieces, and have eaten him up out of the way.
+However, seeing him safely returned, he put the best face he could upon the matter, and asked Perseus how he had succeeded.

 "Have you performed your promise?" inquired he.
 "Have you brought me the head of Medusa with the snaky locks?
-If not, young man, it will cost you dear; for I must have a bridal present for the beautiful Princess Hippodamia, and there is nothing else that she would admire so much."
+If not, young man, it will cost you dear; for I must have a bridal present for the beautiful princess Hippodamia, and there is nothing else that she would admire so much."

-"Yes, please your Majesty," answered Perseus, in a quiet way, as if it were no very wonderful deed for such a young man as he to perform.
+"Yes, please your majesty," answered Perseus, in a quiet way, as if it were no very wonderful deed for such a young man as he to perform.
 "I have brought you the Gorgon's head, snaky locks and all!"

 "Indeed!
 Pray let me see it," quoth King Polydectes.
-"It must be a very curious spectacle, if all that travelers tell about it be true!"
+"It must be a very curious spectacle, if all that travellers tell about it be true!"

-"Your Majesty is in the right," replied Perseus.
-"It is really an object that will be pretty certain to fix the regards of all who look at it.
-And, if your Majesty think fit, I would suggest that a holiday be proclaimed, and that all your Majesty's subjects be summoned to behold this wonderful curiosity.
-Few of them, I imagine, have seen a Gorgon's head before, and perhaps never may again!"
+"Your majesty is right," replied Perseus.
+"It is

+really an object that will be pretty certain to fix the regards of all who look at it.
+And, if your majesty think fit, I would suggest that a holiday be proclaimed, and that all your majesty's subjects be summoned to behold this wonderful curiosity.
+Few of them, I imagine, have seen a Gorgon's head before, and perhaps never may again !"

 The king well knew that his subjects were an idle set of reprobates, and very fond of sight-seeing, as idle persons usually are.
 So he took the young man's advice, and sent out heralds and messengers, in all directions, to blow the trumpet at the street-corners, and in the market-places, and wherever two roads met, and summon everybody to court.
-Thither, accordingly, came a great multitude of good-for-nothing vagabonds, all of whom, out of pure love of mischief, would have been glad if Perseus had met with some ill-hap in his encounter with the Gorgons.
-If there were any better people in the island (as I really hope there may have been, although the story tells nothing about any such), they stayed quietly at home, minding their business, and taking care of their little children.
-Most of the inhabitants, at all events, ran as fast as they could to the palace, and shoved, and pushed, and elbowed one another, in their eagerness to get near a balcony, on which Perseus showed himself, holding the embroidered wallet in his hand.
+Thither, accordingly, came a great multitude of good-for-nothing vagabonds, all of whom, out of pure love of mischief, would have been glad if Perseus had met with some ill-hap, in his encounter with the Gorgons.
+If there were any better people in the island (as I really hope there may have been, although the story tells nothing about any such), they staid quietly at home, minding their own business, and taking care of their little children.
+Most of the inhabitants, at all events, ran as fast as they could to the palace, and shoved, and pushed, and elbowed one another, in their eagerness to get near a balcony, on which Perseus showed himself, holding the embroidered wallet in his hand and with his flattering courtiers in a semi-circle round about him.
+Monarch, counsellors, courtiers, and subjects, all gazed eagerly towards Perseus.

-On a platform, within full view of the balcony, sat the mighty King Polydectes, amid his evil counselors, and with his flattering courtiers in a semicircle round about him.
-Monarch, counselors, courtiers, and subjects, all gazed eagerly towards Perseus.
+On a platform, within full view of the balcony, sat the mighty King Polydectes, amid his evil counsellors,

 "Show us the head!
-Show us the head!" shouted the people; and there was a fierceness in their cry as if they would tear Perseus to pieces, unless he should satisfy them with what he had to show.
+Show us the head!" should the people; and there was a fierceness in their cry, as if they would tear Perseus to pieces, unless he should satisfy them with what he had to show.
 "Show us the head of Medusa with the snaky locks!"